Introduction to Gaussian: Theory and Practice

 There will be hands-on sessions each day.
+Workshop participants will be provided with the use of a workstation to complete exercises, experiment, and/or conduct short research topics.
+The GaussView user interface will be used to perform visualization of results and to facilitate calculation setup.
 Each workshop participant will be provided a copy of the lecture notes and a copy of Exploring Chemistry with Electronic Structure Methods, 3rd Edition.

 Poster Session: There will be a poster session for workshop participants.
 If you would like to present a poster, indicate this on your registration form.
 Feel free to present work-in-progress in order to facilitate conversation with instructors and other attendees.

-Meals: Daily tea/coffee breaks will be provided.
-All meals will be the responsibility of each participant.
+Meals: Daily coffee breaks and lunch will be provided.
+All other meals will be the responsibility of each participant.

 For further details and application procedures, contact the Workshop Coordinator at Gaussian, Inc.